 - Understand overall customer loyalty

-While transactional NPS leverages the same survey methodology, transactional NPS aims to address customer satisfaction at a more granular level.
-Unlike relational, transactional NPS gives feedback after a specific interaction like a support call or after installation.
-Transactional feedback provides very direct feedback about a particular issue, allowing your organization to optimize different touchpoints across the customer lifecycle and giving each department a metric to rally around.
+While transactional NPS uses the same survey methodology, it aims to address customer satisfaction at a more granular level.
+Unlike relational NPS, transactional NPS questions elicit feedback after a specific interaction like a support call or after installation.
+Transactional feedback provides very direct feedback about a particular issue, allowing your organization to optimize different touchpoints across the customer lifecycle and giving each department a metric to base its actions around.

 Transactional NPS is ideal when you want to:

 - Identify strengths or weaknesses for customer interactions

 - Create an individual metric for different teams

 - Find actionable insights at the transactional level

 Here are some transactional survey examples.
 This list includes the classic transactional survey touchpoints, but you can send surveys at whichever points of the customer journey NPS data is needed.

 Send an NPS survey shortly after your customer has taken delivery of the goods or services, but not immediately.
 Give them some time to use and evaluate – this could be a week or two weeks.